Types of Garden

 Not all gardens open for the full Weekend.
 All participating gardens take part voluntarily and, whilst we try to ensure gardens near each other have co-ordinated opening times, this is not always possible.
 Please do check opening times and day carefully when planning your weekend.

 Your ticket allows you entry into all gardens apart from a few that require pre-booking or where places are allocated by ballot.
-Full details of additional bookings and ballots will be released shortly.

 A Short History of London's Garden Squares